 Raghunathjee Temple is one of many temples that provides peace of mind and soul to the devotees.
 It was built around 1600 AD by Raja Jagat Singh.
 According to the legends the temple was built by him as amends for his sins.
-When people come to visit Bijli Mahadev they surly visit Raghunathjee Temple.
+When people come to visit Bijli Mahadev they surely visit Raghunathjee Temple.

 It is situated 13 km from Kullu in the Bhekhli village.
 This temple is dedicated to Goddess Bhuvaneshwari who is said to be the fifth incarnation of Goddess Shakti.
 It takes about an hour and a half to reach Jagannathi Temple.
 Apart from offering spiritual peace to the travellers it also offers an amazing view of the Kullu valley.

 It is said to be one of the oldest temples in the region.
-Temples design is one of the aspects that attracts people.
-The temple is built in wooden paGoda-style where all of its components such as door, pillars, and the roof is made out of wood.
+Temple’s design is one of the aspects that attracts people.
+The temple is built in wooden pagoda-style where all of its components such as doors, pillars, and the roof is made out of wood.
 The roof of the temple is made out of heavy wood and is designed in layers.
-These types of the temple are more common in Japan.
+These types of temples are more common in Japan.

 Gauri Shankar Temple is believed to be one of the oldest temples in India.
 It is built in Shikhara design which is where the parts of the temple are divided into layers and resembles a mountain peak.
-The main temples where the idols of Lord Shiva and Goddess Gauri are placed is designed in this form.
-The upper half of the temple is designed in layered doom with each layer containing a carving that holds their meanings and the lowers half is in a square shape.
+The main temples where the idols of Lord Shiva and Goddess Gauri are placed are designed in this form.
+The upper half of the temple is designed in layered doom with each layer containing a carving that holds their meanings and the lower half is in a square shape.
 The temple is also famous for its numerous carvings.

 Bijli Mahadev Temple is just one of the many temples that Kullu holds in its heart.
 When you think you have had enough of the hustle and bustle of the busy life you can always come to Kullu to unwind, to meet yourself, and to discover your spiritual side.
 It is one of those places that you must visit once in your lifetime.